 In the late 50s, the Marketing Concept appears, unlike the sales approach, based on market needs not on available stock.
 With even higher levels of competitiveness, it is of paramount importance to do something different than the traditional sales approach, therefore the marketing approach intends to orient all activities of the organization to customer satisfaction, obtaining benefits in return.

-Additional to the Marketing Concept, the social component thereof emerges to perform marketing in a responsible fashion in response to higher long-term interest of society over the specific needs and interest of a given target market.
+Additional to the Marketing Concept, the social component thereof emerges to perform marketing in a responsible fashion in response to the higher long-term interest of society over the specific needs and interests of a given target market.
 This new approach is called Social Marketing.

 Starting from this new reality and along with the development of services (Service Concept), the Relationship Marketing Concept emerges to profit from customer relationships.
 To this effect, this approach operates through Customer Relationship Management (CRM).

-Beyond customer relationship arises the Clienting Concept intended to generate brand loyalty and eventually power up and develope loyalty economics.
+Beyond customer relationship arises the Clienting Concept intended to generate brand loyalty and eventually power up and develop loyalty economics.

 In recent years, marketing researchers have explored the Emotional Marketing Concept to explain the effect of emotions over customer satisfaction and loyalty in highly or hypercompetitive environments.